FRCE Hosts 2nd Marine Aircraft Wing Commanding General

-Fleet Readiness Center East (FRCE) V-22 Branch Head Andrew Rock, (center) briefs Maj.
-Gen. Scott F. Benedict, commanding general of 2nd Marine Aircraft Wing (MAW) and Capt.
-James Belmont, FRCE’s commanding officer, in front of the wing of an MV-22 Osprey.
-FRCE hosted an Aug.
-30 visit for 2nd MAW leadership highlighting the maintenance, repair, and overhaul services performed at FRCE.
+Fleet Readiness Center East (FRCE) hosted an Aug.
+30 visit from Maj.
+Gen. Scott F. Benedict, commanding general of 2nd Marine Aircraft Wing (MAW).
+During the visit, FRCE leadership discussed depot operations with Benedict and gave him a tour highlighting the maintenance, repair, and overhaul services performed at FRCE.

+FRCE provides maintenance, overhaul and technical services for many of the aircraft flown by 2nd MAW, including the F-35B Lightning II, MV-22B Osprey, CH-53E Super Stallion, AV-8B Harrier, F/A-18 Hornet, and AH/UH-1 helicopters.
+Maintenance and overhaul operations conducted on Marine Corps aircraft make up more than 75% of FRCE’s annual workload.

+“This visit provided a great opportunity to showcase to 2nd MAW leadership the outstanding support our workforce provides to the warfighter,” said FRCE Commanding Officer Capt.
+James Belmont.
+“It highlighted our capabilities as well as the crucial role the depot plays in maintaining fleet readiness.
+This visit was also special because, being so near to one another, we share a very close working relationship with the squadrons that make up 2nd MAW.”

 |Date Taken: